Blog

 Read More: Business Communication: (Definition, Types & Objectives)

-What is CDR Report?
+What Is CDR Report?

 A Call Detail Record (CDR) facilitates the data entry process that comprehensively records all the information of a telecommunication interaction, whether a phone call or a text message.